THANK YOU TO ALL THE PARTNERS

 Major race organisers do not choose Cherbourg-en-Cotentin by chance.
 Port Chantereyne is the largest deep-water port in the Manche area, protected by one of the largest artificial outer harbours in the world, in an exceptional location for sailing, opening on the Channel Islands.
 Our city has unrivalled advantages for sailors, with structured nautical and naval services and a welcome appreciated by all, which we promote through this type of event.

-We all have great memories of the 2020 edition.
-We are impatiently awaiting 2022 and the start of the summer season.
+We all have great memories of the 2020 and 2022 editions.
+We are impatiently awaiting 2024 and the start of the summer season.

 mayor of Cherbourg-en-Cotentin